 The Powell River Kings Junior “A” Hockey Club actively recruits players from all over North America.
 Powell River is a hidden gem that allows players to concentrate on hockey and school, where there are no big city distractions.
 The scouting staff are in search of that special player who has the goal of playing at the highest level hockey he can and is willing to commit to our program.
 The program will provide all the necessary tools to assist your development.

 Powell River is one of the most beautiful communities to live.
 You can find out more about Powell River by visiting: www.discoverpowellriver.com.

-If you are interested in playing for the Powell River Kings please email one of the Coaches or Scouts in your area.
+If you are interested in playing for the Powell River Kings please email us.

 The Powell River Kings Society believes in operating in the capacity of a “service club”.
 This means contributing to the betterment of our community on a daily basis, being accountable to the community in areas such as volunteer work with youth groups and charities and providing top-notch hockey on game nights.
 Kings players are expected to conduct themselves in a manner that reflects positively on themselves, their team and the community.

 We want to make the players experience something that will bring a lifetime of memories and we believe that through dedication, discipline and responsibility, we will make this experience a reality with the Powell River Kings.

 The Kings are committed to promoting players towards furthering their education through hockey, if that is their desire.
 Regular contact is kept with many post-secondary institutions in the United States and Canada and players will be provided every opportunity to further themselves towards their goals.
 Powell River houses a campus of Vancouver Island University, which offers university transfers and credit courses.

 One secondary school also serves the area, Brooks Secondary.
 Regular contact will be kept with the schools to ensure excellent performance.
 Parents will be provided with updates of their son’s progress at regular intervals if it is requested.